minimalist-components/mn-code/README.md

 </mn-code>
 ```

-the component automatically recognize the language, but if prefer, specify the language, using a css class.
+the component automatically recognize the language, but if you want specify the language, using a css class.
+The following classes be available `html`, `css`, `js`, and `sh` (shell script).
-the list available is:

-- html
-- css
-- js
-- sh (shell script/bash)